vikthebrik/CS315/README.md

 # CS315
-Repo for CS315 Class at UOregon Winter 2025
+repo for CS315 Class at UOregon Winter 2025